Sbiten

+Etymology

+The word sbiten is derived from the verb sbivat, which means to unite or collect together dissimilar parts.
+Sbiten was also historically known as vzvar (взвар).

 History

 First mentioned in chronicles in 1128, sbiten remained popular with all classes of Russian society until the 19th century when it was replaced by coffee and tea.
-In the 18th century sbiten still rivalled tea in popularity and was considered a cheaper option.
+In the 18th century, sbiten still rivalled tea in popularity and was considered a cheaper option.
 Peter the Great had sbiten given to the work force involved in building his new capital for reasons of cold prevention.
 In the 18th and 19th centuries, Russian sailors would consume sbiten as a remedy against scurvy (especially when mixed with citrus or ginger juice).

-After the breakup of the Soviet Union it was revived as a sickly sweet and spicy syrup widely distributed through monastery shops.
+After the breakup of the Soviet Union, it was revived as a sickly sweet and spicy syrup widely distributed through monastery shops.
 A producer from Pushkinskiye Gory reports sales of about 12 tons of sbiten each month.
-In September 2018 Vladimir Putin bought a bottle of sbiten at a market in Vladivostok and presented it to his Chinese counterpart Xi Jinping.
+In September 2018, Vladimir Putin bought a bottle of sbiten at a market in Vladivostok and presented it to his Chinese counterpart Xi Jinping.

 Preparation

-Like mead and medovukha, sbiten' is based on honey mixed with water, spices, and jam.
-One recipe of sbiten' is described in the 16th-century Domostroy.
-Compared to kvass, sbiten' is very simple to prepare.
-In some recipes, honey and sbiten' flavor (spices, juices) are boiled down and then these two parts are combined and boiled again.
+Like mead and medovukha, sbiten is based on honey mixed with water, spices, and jam.
+One recipe of sbiten is described in the 16th-century Domostroy.
+Compared to kvass, sbiten is very simple to prepare.
+In some recipes, honey and sbiten flavor (spices, juices) are boiled down and then these two parts are combined and boiled again.
 In other recipes, all the ingredients are combined and boiled at once.
 The drink can also be made alcoholic by substituting red wine for the water.
 It can be garnished with mint leaves or cinnamon sticks.

 Sbiten vendors

 Sbitenshchik (сбитенщик) was a sbiten vendor in medieval Russia and the Russian Empire who attracted attention to his merchandise by loud advertisement calls and chastushkas.
-Khodebshchik was a mobile sbiten vendor who carried his goods with him through the streets of a city.
-It was usually a stout strong man, as it required great physical strength to carry a string of glasses and a metal pot full of sbiten.
+Sbitenshchik was usually a stout strong man, as it required great physical strength to carry a string of glasses and a metal pot full of sbiten.

-The comic opera The Sbiten Vendor (Сбитенщик – Sbitenshchik) by Yakov Knyazhnin with music by Czech composer Antoine Bullant (1783) was very popular in Russia at the turn of the 18th and 19th centuries.
+The comic opera Sbitenshchik (Сбитенщик) by Yakov Knyazhnin with music by Czech composer Antoine Bullant (1783) was very popular in Russia at the turn of the 18th and 19th centuries.

 Sbiten peddlers contributed to the development of the samovar.
-In the 18th century they invented its precursor called sbitennik (сбитенник) — a type of kettle that kept sbiten warm at all times.
+In the 18th century, they invented its precursor called sbitennik (сбитенник) — a type of kettle that kept sbiten warm at all times.